IGITUGraz/spore-nest-module/README.md

 ## Quick Installation Guide

-### SPORE for NEST v2.12.0+

-SPORE does not support the release version v2.12.0 of NEST.
-Instead, SPORE currently requires a fix on the development branch.
-Please make sure your development version of NEST corresponds to or is newer than revision [58fd190f5e4](https://github.com/nest/nest-simulator/commit/58fd190f5e404f1e3e822c0d3915e2321d102ed5).
+SPORE requires NEST installed with MUSIC (`-Dwith-music=ON`) and Python bindings.
+Please make sure your version of NEST corresponds to or is newer than revision

-Further, we assume NEST go compiled and installed with MUSIC bindings (`-Dwith-music=ON`).
+[58fd190f5e4](https://github.com/nest/nest-simulator/commit/58fd190f5e404f1e3e822c0d3915e2321d102ed5).
+A detailed installation guide that also shows how to set up the dependencies is provided on the [SPORE wiki page](https://github.com/IGITUGraz/spore-nest-module/wiki).

 ```bash
 git clone https://github.com/IGITUGraz/spore-nest-module